 - some Strawberry Coulis or Raspberry Coulis

-- some Mixed Berry Compote
+- a Mixed Berry Compote

-More Classic French Desserts:
+More Classic French Desserts

 Fraisier Cake with Diplomat Cream